SekouDiaoNlp/pylexique/README.rst

 .. _CC BY SA40.0: LICENSE-CC-BY-SA4.0.txt

-Bibex Entry to cite publications about Lexique383:
+BibTex Entry to cite publications about Lexique383:

 .. code:: bibtex